 SOFC4City - SOFC-waste heat utilization for buildings and industry

-Nowadays the activities on the market are focused on fuel cell heating appliances in which mainly PEFC and SOFC fuel cells with an electrical output power range from 1 – 5 kWel are available.
-Due to the high operating temperature of the SOFC fuel cell various fuels (natural gas, biogas, hydrogen, methanol, …..) can be basically used and fossil fuels can be substituted by renewable energy sources (second generation biofuels e.g. SNG, BtL).
+Due to the high operating temperature of the SOFC fuel cell, various fuels (natural gas, biogas, hydrogen, methanol and others) could be used and fossil fuels could be substituted by renewable energy sources (second generation biofuels, e.g. SNG, BtL).

 Forschung Burgenland GmbH